-AGE, LENGHT OF SERVICE AND EDUCATION LEVEL
+AGE, LENGTH OF SERVICE AND EDUCATION LEVEL

-The majority of workforce continues to be concentrated in 31-40 age group (+ 16% compared to 2018).
-Furthermore, employees over the age of 50 are increasing (+ 19% compared to 2018), in line with the investment in coordination figures.
+The majority of the workforce continues to be concentrated in the 31-40 age group (+16% compared to 2018).
+Furthermore, employees over the age of 50 are increasing (+19% compared to 2018), in line with the investment in coordination positions.
 The average age is 37.7 years.